 Online Real-Time trainings are held online using real-time technology (like Zoom or Microsoft Teams), led by a qualified instructor, and completed as a group.

-Online Anytime trainings are available online at a time that works for you, must be pre-approved by Northern Lights at CCV, and are completed on your own.
+Online Anytime trainings are available online at a time that works for you, and are completed on your own.

 Online Asynchronous trainings are available online at a time that works for you, led by a qualified instructor on a schedule, and completed on your own as part of a group.
 Most online college courses use an online asynchronous model.